 3 months – 5 years

-Our Ofsted registered crèche is open 7 days a week for kids aged 3 months to 5 years, run in partnership with Tinies, the UK’s leading childcare company.
-Book your child into this paid-for service for up to 90 mins a day, leaving you free to enjoy our adult club facilities.
+Our Ofsted registered crèche is open Monday to Saturday from 9.30am – 12.30pm for kids aged 3 months to 5 years, run in partnership with Tinies, the UK’s leading childcare company.
+Book your child into this paid-for service for up to 2 hours per day, leaving you free to enjoy our adult club facilities.

 Arrivals & Departure